Country fact file

 Languages

 Korean is the official language of South Korea.
 Korean uses an indigenous writing system called Hangul.
-Although not directly related to any Chinese languages, it incorporates a number of words that are Chinese in origin.
-Korean spoken in South Korea also uses a significant number of loanwords from English and other European languages.
+Although not directly related to any Chinese language, it incorporates several words that are Chinese in origin.

 Almost all South Korean students currently learn English throughout their education, with some optionally choosing Japanese or Mandarin as well.